DomVinyard/lonely-computer/_posts/billionaire-day.md

 image: /assets/images/posts/random-img.jpg
 ---

 Socialism was no longer required.
-They solved capitalism instead.
+They neutered capitalism instead.

 A couple of decades earlier a date was set.
 January 1st 2055, "Billionaire Day".
 That was the day the billionaires were to be murdered.